-Most hikers follow trails created by those who were willing to be the first to walk into the woods, the hills, the wilderness, or the mountains, and cut through the brush to create a path where others could follow.
+Most hikers follow trails created by those who were willing to be the first to walk into the woods and cut through the brush to create a path where others could follow.
 There is something comforting about a trail, for it means someone has been there before us, and most likely someone will come behind us.

 A benefit for contemporary hikers is the additional information available that defines the difficulty of the path, from easy to extreme.
 We can choose how hard we are willing to work, how far we are wanting to go, and to what extent we are open to risking our life.